MHadiS/Crypto-predictor/README.md

   -p, --plot            make a plot of data and models prediction
 ```

+for predicting other currencies price just add the ticker symbol of them to CURRENCIES constant in utils/setting.py

 ### How to run the tests ?

 It's easy just use pytest and run this command: